Roophee/bike-booking/README.md

 [Demo](https://roophee.github.io/bike-booking/)

-This application is test task in pre-trainee stage.
+This admin.panel of bike-booking application is test task in pre-trainee stage.
 Disign was created by KeenEthics.